-People of all ages and body types can benefit from regular physical activity.
+Regular physical activity is good for everyone’s health, and people of all ages and body types can be physically active.
 National Physical Fitness and Sports Month is a great time to spread the word about the benefits of getting active.

 Here are just a few benefits of physical activity:

 - Children and adolescents – Physical activity can improve muscular fitness and bone and heart health.

 - Adults – Physical activity can lower risk for heart disease, type 2 diabetes, and some types of cancer.

 - Older adults – Physical activity can lower the risk of falls and improve cognitive functioning (like learning and judgment skills).

 Communities, health professionals, and families can work together to create opportunities for everyone to get more physical activity.

 Make a difference: Spread the word about fun ways to get moving!